 In short, "it's not what ya got, it's what you do with it".

-That's why a less experienced engineer with the latest plugins and technology will not produce as good a result as a more experienced and creative engineer using less.
-Of equal importance is the intelligent and efficient design of the system.
-To that end, all my equipment is impeccably maintained, designed for fast and easy deployment and optimized to deliver the maximum performance with the smallest FOH footprint.
-In fact, the use and optimization of my main system was featured in an article in "Pro Sound News" on the "2014 Montreal International Jazz Festival".
+In fact, less experienced engineers with the latest plug-ins and technology often produce poorer results than more experienced and creative engineers using less.
+The intelligent and efficient design of the system is of equal importance.
+Therefore, I maintain all my equipment impeccably and design it for fast and easy deployment to deliver maximum performance with the smallest FOH footprint.
+One of my systems was featured in an article in ProSound News regarding the 2014 Montreal International Jazz Festival.

-But ultimately, the creative implementation and use of that technology is always going to be of greater importance than the actual technology used.
+The rate of technological innovation in professional audio has been moving at a blistering pace and will continue to do so for the foreseeable future.
+However, the creative implementation and use of that technology will always be more important than the actual technology used.
 The latest technology will only perform to the level of the operator running it.